VHS: Original linear audio system

 In the original VHS specification, audio was recorded as baseband in a single linear track, at the upper edge of the tape, similar to how an audio compact cassette operates.
 The recorded frequency range was dependent on the linear tape speed.
-For the VHS SP mode, which already uses a lower tape speed than the compact cassette, this resulted in a mediocre frequency response of roughly 100 Hz to 10 kHz for NTSC, frequency response for PAL VHS with its lower standard tape speed was somewhat worse.
-The signal-to-noise ratio (SNR) was an acceptable 42 dB.
+For the VHS SP mode, which already uses a lower tape speed than the compact cassette, this resulted in a mediocre frequency response of roughly 100 Hz to 10 kHz for NTSC, frequency response for PAL VHS with its lower standard tape speed was somewhat worse of about 80 Hz to 8 kHz.
+The signal-to-noise ratio (SNR) was an acceptable 42 dB for NTSC and 41 dB for PAL.
 Both parameters degraded significantly with VHS's longer play modes, with EP/NTSC frequency response peaking at 4 kHz.
 S-VHS tapes can give better audio (and video) quality, because the tapes are designed to have almost twice the bandwidth of VHS at the same speed.

-Sound cannot be recorded on a VHS tape without recording a video signal, even in the audio dubbing mode.
-If there is no video signal to the VCR input, most VCRs will record black video and generate a control track while the sound is being recorded.
+Sound cannot be recorded on a VHS tape without recording a video signal because the video signal is used to generate the control track pulses which effectively regulate the tape speed on playback.
+Even in the audio dubbing mode, a valid video recording (control track signal) must be present on the tape for audio to be correctly recorded.
+If there is no video signal to the VCR input during recording, most later VCRs will record black video and generate a control track while the sound is being recorded.
 Some early VCRs record audio without a control track signal; this is of little use, because the absence of a signal from the control track means that the linear tape speed is irregular during playback.